Officially nicknamed the “Centennial State,” Colorado was the 38th state to join the United States of America on August 1, 1876.

 The quality of life of miners and their families living within so-called “tent colonies” was low, and labor conditions weren’t much better.

-The Western Federation of miners attempted to fight against the injustice of it all but were met with military brutality.
+The Western Federation of miners attempted to fight against the injustice of it all but was met with military brutality.

 Strikes popped up and were promptly shut down with force for decades.